purandhar-muarai/purandhar-car-black-box/README.md

 # purandhar-car-black-box
-This using PIC16F77A microcontroller using PICSIMLAB
+This project is created using PIC16F877A microcontroller using PICSIMLAB PICGenios board, the code is written in c programming language using MPLABXIDE.
+<br>for additional information about the project please refer description document